wyfbw07/CAN-Payload-Encode-Decode-Tool/README.md

 dbcFile.decode(168, rawPayload, 6);
 ```

-The function will return an unordered map: <Signal name, decoded value>, where first is signal name, and second is the decoded value for each signal.
+The function will return an unordered map: <Signal name, decoded value>, where the first is signal name, and the second is the decoded value for each signal.
 The function checks input payload length, returns decode result, and no longer prints decoded information by default.